DevOpsWithDimas/old.devopswithdimas.github.io/_posts/docker/12-docker-machine/2022-04-01-13a-install-docker-machine-for-mac.markdown

 ## Install docker-machine binary

-n OS X and Windows, Machine is installed along with other Docker products when you install the Docker Toolbox / Docker Desktop.
+On OS X and Windows, Machine is installed along with other Docker products when you install the Docker Toolbox / Docker Desktop.

 Note: in Docker Desktop version 20.xx drop `docker-machine` from bundle, kita bisa install secara terpisah menggunakan package manager